JohnTelford/mkdocs-2/docs/website-development-stack.md

 ### Website Development Stack

-!!! info
+!!!
+Overview

 	The key *Iterative Development* technologies are [VScode](https://code.visualstudio.com/) for command and control, [MkDocs Marteral](https://squidfunk.github.io/mkdocs-material/) static site generator, [GitHub](git-github#github), [git](git-github#git), and a [Content Delivery Network (CDN)](https://en.wikipedia.org/wiki/Content_delivery_network) like [Cloudflare](https://www.cloudflare.com)

-!!!
-Description

-- Developers:
+	- **Developers:**

-     - Local Repository:
+		- **Local Repository**:
-	Each developer has their own "Local Repository", which can be updated with the approved changes in the "Remote Repository."
+		Each developer has their own "Local Repository" that is derived, which can be updated with the approved changes in the "Remote Repository."

+		- **VScode**

-     - Use "VScode" as their Web Development Stack Command and Control center, and project editor
+        	- Developers us VSCode as their Web Development Stack Command and Control center, and project editor

+		- **MkDocs Material**

-    - Use the "MkDocs Material - Static Site Generator" that uses the "Local Repository" code to create a local website that may deployed as a "Preview - Website" for stake holders.
+    		- Is "Static Site Generator" that uses the "Local Repository" code to create a local website that may deployed as a "Preview

+  		-  **GitHub**

+          	- The core technologies of Iterative Development are Git, GitHub central project repository controlled by the project gatekeeper, and a content delivery network, like Cloudflare, deploying private Preview Internet websites, production websites, and individual team members private Preview websites.

+      		- GitHub is a Distributed Version Control Systems enabling multiple teams to work separately on the same project without having an impact on the work of others.
+GitHub manages an online web hosted central project repository containing all project files.
+It is a unified source of truth.
+It helps teams collaborate and maintain the entire history of project file changes.

+      		- The "Central Repository" is managed my a team member

+				>It helps answer the questions for the lifetime of the project who changed what, where, when, and why?

+  - Website" for stake holders.
 The same "MkDocs Static Site Generator" tools are used to create the "Production Website" by the "CDN - Deploy Website to Web"

 - GitHub
-    - Manages the "Central Repository".
+    - Central Repository.

+    	- The core technologies of Iterative Development are Git, GitHub central project repository controlled by the project gatekeeper, and a content delivery network, like Cloudflare, deploying private Preview Internet websites, production websites, and individual team members private Preview websites.

-	It is a Distributed Version Control Systems enabling multiple teams to work separately on the same project without having an impact on the work of others.
-GitHub manages an online web hosted Central Project Repository containing all project files.
+		- GitHub is a Distributed Version Control Systems enabling multiple teams to work separately on the same project without having an impact on the work of others.
+GitHub manages an online web hosted central project repository containing all project files.
 It is a unified source of truth.
 It helps teams collaborate and maintain the entire history of project file changes.

+		- The "Central Repository" is managed my a team member

 		>It helps answer the questions for the lifetime of the project who changed what, where, when, and why?